hsecurities/hsecurities_engagement_booster/README.md

     *   *Note: Bitcoin transactions require network confirmations and include network fees.*

 **Important Notes on "Pro" Access (Conceptual):**
-*   The current license validation in `licensing/license_validator.py` is a **simple placeholder**.
-A real Pro version would use a unique license key system.
+*   The current license validation in `licensing/license_validator.py` is a unique license key system.
-*   **Delivery & Fulfillment:** As this is a conceptual support tier, please allow up to `[e.g., 24-48 hours]` for manual acknowledgment after sending your support confirmation email.
+*   **Delivery & Fulfillment:** As this is support tier, please allow up to `[e.g., 24-48 hours]` for manual acknowledgment after sending your support confirmation email.
 Any "Pro" features or enhanced versions would be communicated via email.
-*   **Support Contact:** For any support-related queries, please contact `[YOUR_SUPPORT_EMAIL_ADDRESS_HERE]`.
+*   **Support Contact:** For any support-related queries, please contact `[hello@hsecurities.in]`.

 **Your support helps keep this experimental project alive!**